-This page is going to change as I decide what to put out for public consumption.
 Editing decisions that come with an eclectic set of experiences and the associated body of work aren’t always easy.
 My first animation was done using a DEC workstation and very klutzy software by today’s standards.
 It laid the foundation for my understanding of how animation works at the most basic level.
 It helped me get a scholarship to one of the top d-schools in the country.
 It also made working with Director, Flash and other software that much easier.
+Those are software of the past.
 Technology is always going to change, but a good understanding of design principles is forever.

 Penny Greetings – A greeting card app developed in 2010.
 With this app you can send a “pennycard” penny greeting anytime from anywhere.